wp-plugins/quickpay-payment-gateway-for-wp-e-commerce/readme.txt

 1. Navigate to `wp-content/plugins/wp-e-commerce/wpsc-merchants` folder
 1. Delete the `quickpay.php` file

+= 1.3.2 =
+* Added support for WP e-Commerce 3.8.11.1.
+Apparently they changed how purchase receipts are handled, so no email were being sent to the customer.

 = 1.3.1 =
 * Changed default protocol version from 6 to 7.